What is user matching?

 User matching with Salesforce Marketing Cloud (SFMC) is special as these user matches are only done on account level.
 They are not being shared between different accounts or clients.

 Also this user matching primarily happens via e-mails.
-Due to these two factors, match rates between the DMP and SFMC will be significantly lower than match rates with other partners.
+Due to these two factors, match rates between Audience Studio and SFMC will be significantly lower than match rates with other partners.